-- The number and level of services provided on a daily basis; - The number of staff to assist people; - Whether a person is able to make decisions on their own behalf; and, - Whether a person can evacuate safely and independently in an emergency.
+- The level of services provided on a daily basis; - The number of staff to assist people; - Whether a person is able to make decisions on their own behalf to live safely; - Whether a person can evacuate safely and independently in an emergency; - Whether a person requires unscheduled professional services on a regular basis; - Whether a person has behaviours that put the health and safety of other at risk; and. - Whether a person requires 24-hour professional supervision and care.

-Assisted living residences support persons who are more independent and require dayto-day assistance in one or two areas (e.g., medications, bathing or life skills).
-People in licensed residential care facilities may require more assistance on a daily basis and with complex health care needs.
+Assisted living residences support persons who are semi-independent and require day-to-day assistance in one or more areas (e.g., medications, bathing or life skills) due to physical, health or mental health challenges or while in recovery for substance use.
+People in licensed residential care facilities may require more assistance on a daily basis and have complex health care needs.

-The CCALA also sets out the powers and duties of the Director of Licensing and MHO's as well as the obligations of Licensees of community care facilities.
+The CCALA also sets out the powers and duties of the Director of Licensing and MHOs as well as the obligations of Licensees of community care facilities.
 These powers and duties taken together are the basis for licensing activities such as issuing a licence, attaching terms and conditions to a licence, inspecting and monitoring compliance in licensed facilities, investigating licensed and unlicensed facilities, providing exemptions, and responding to non-compliance, conducting reconsiderations and appeals.
 The CCALA also allows for the certification of Early Childhood Educators (administered by MCFD) and the establishment and functioning of the Community Care and Assisted Living Appeal Board for those affected by a decision under the Regulations.
 (See Appendix C for the appeal process).